Darxo/Hardened/README.md

 ### Other

+- All fleeing characters now have +1 Action Point
+- All player characters now have +1 Action Point during AutoRetreat
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - Encumbrance no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.